Skip to content

 Birdwatchers from all over the world flock to North Hamgyong to catch a glimpse of the many species of birds that can be found there.
 In addition to the many resident species, North Hamgyong is visited by migratory birds from all over the world.

-This makes it an ideal place to observe the amazing diversity of the avian world.
+This makes it an ideal place to observe the fantastic diversity of the avian world.

 1. Long-tailed Tit